Wednesday, May 13

 Ponds and lakes are both inland bodies of freshwater that contain living creatures.
+At first glance, they seem very similar!
 To help determine the difference, both the depth and surface area must be considered.
 Lakes are normally much deeper than ponds and have a larger surface area.
-All the water in a pond is in the photic zone, meaning they are shallow enough to allow sunlight to penetrate all the way to the bottom.
-This allows for many plants to grow at the bottom of ponds as well as on their surface.
-However, sunlight cannot penetrate to the bottom of all areas of lakes.
+All the water in a pond is in the photic zone, meaning ponds are shallow enough to allow sunlight to reach the bottom.
+This causes plants (sometimes too many) to grow at the bottom of ponds as well as on their surface.
+However, sunlight can’t reach the bottom of all areas of lakes.
 Lakes have aphotic zones, which are deep areas of water that receive no sunlight, preventing plants from growing.

 In general, ponds have smaller waves than lakes.
 Waves smaller than 12 inches in height would generally be considered small.
 Water throughout ponds also tends to be more uniform in temperature, unlike water in lakes which can have a variety of water temperature depending on the depth.